The Health Benefits of Sweating

 - Exercising in a heated room (e.g., Bikram yoga) promotes sweating; however, use caution when exercising in a heated environment and take it slow if you are just starting out.
 As with any kind of exercise, be sure to stay hydrated during and after physical activity.

 - Saunas are an excellent way to promote all-over sweating and are used for detoxification and disease-prevention.
 Saunas help kill viruses and can release toxins on a cellular level, which is important to think about considering how often we are exposed to chemicals and toxins in our environment, food, and the products we use.
 There are basically two kinds of saunas: 1) Infrared saunas use infrared light as radiant heat (but at a lower temperature), essentially penetrating and heating your body tissue.
 2) Finnish-style saunas use higher temperatures to heat up an area, thus heating the body from the outside in.
 To help detoxify your body, use a sauna one to three times a week and for up to 10–20 minutes once you start sweating.
-It’s important to hydrate with spring water when using the sauna and continue rehydrating with it when finished.
+It’s important to hydrate with spring water when you are in the sauna and continue rehydrating with it afterwards.
+When finished with the sauna, be sure to take a shower to remove the residue and impurities on your skin.
 Affordable home saunas can be found online and are a convenient and sustainable option.

 - Heavy sweating is a great way to facilitate your body’s natural ability to detox.
 Adding a high-quality detox supplement along with eating clean foods and drinking purified water can also help optimize your body’s detoxification process.
 Our WFP Liver Support is specifically formulated to support and enhance the hepatic detoxification process.